 - Making Your Own Mayo - instead of buying a vegan plant based soy free mayo if they are not readily available near you try making your own.
 This recipe at The Minimalist Baker using aquafaba (chickpea water) can help.

-- Plant Based Milk - Make your own plant based milk from seeds, or oats at home.
+- Plant Based Milk - Make your own plant based milk from seeds, rice, or oats at home.
 They need soaking in water, straining and storing.
-For more information on how to do this check out how to at The Raw Berry.
+For more information on how to do this check out how to make rice milk to at Dani's Cookings .
 Make sure to use gluten free oats as they will be less likely to contain wheat.

 - Fresh Herbs - the beef hamburger can be replaced with a plant-based burger to make this vegetarian